vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/2-deploy-tidb-with-tidb-operator/README.md

 ## About Operator Pattern

-CRDs (Custom Resource Definitions) along with Operators provide a powerful way to extend Kubernetes and manage complex stateful applications.
+**CRDs** (Custom Resource Definitions) along with **Operators** provide a powerful way to extend Kubernetes and manage complex stateful applications.

 ### What is CRD?

+> - Think of a Custom Resource Definition (CRD) as a Class in Java and the Custom Resource (CR) as an instance of that class.
+> - Think of a CRD as a table in a database and the CR as a row in that table.
+> - Think of a CRD as a struct type in Go and the CR as an instance value of that struct.

 ![kubernetes_resource_definition](../.imgs/kubernetes_resource_definition.png)

-In Kubernetes, a Custom Resource Definition (CRD) is a Kubernetes object that defines the schema for a custom resource.
+In Kubernetes, a Custom Resource Definition (CRD) is a Kubernetes object that defines the **schema** for a custom resource.
 The schema defines the name, type, and properties of the custom resource.
 Once a CRD is created, custom resources of that type can be created, updated, and deleted using the Kubernetes API.
 Custom resources can be used to represent any type of object, such as a database, a service, or a virtual machine.
 Custom resources are a powerful way to extend the capabilities of Kubernetes.
 They can be used to manage any type of object that is not natively supported by Kubernetes.

 ### What is Operator?

+> - Think of an Operator as a thread in Java, which manages the lifecycle of a CR.
+> - Think of an Operator as a backend application executing SQL to a database.
+It performs CRUD operations on CR records.

 Operators are software extensions to Kubernetes that use custom resources to manage applications and their components.

 At first, there is Kubernetes, which is capable of scaling and being usable in extremely diverse contexts and applications.
-To **do more complex things**, capability of Kubernetes must be extended and more sophisticated automations must be created, suited to individual applications and their specific domain of action.
+To **do more complex things**, capability of Kubernetes must be **extended** and more sophisticated automations must be created, suited to individual applications and their specific domain of action.
 This is where the Operators come in.